Individual student needs determine the program and support services to be provided.

 ICS’s Local Advisory Committee (LAC) is comprised of families, staff, and community members.
 Advisory Committee members work together on behalf of students with special needs and their families.
 The majority of the members must be parents of students receiving special education services.
 The group meets 4-5 times per year.
 Upcoming LAC meetings:

 - Meeting dates TBD

 Contact Katie Nerstheimer, Director of Special Education, at 401-721-0824, ext.
 216 for more information.

 Students with a physical or mental impairment that substantially limits the student from participating in her or his academic school program may qualify for a 504 Plan, part of the federal civil rights law that prohibits discrimination against public school students with disabilities.

 The Section 504 of the Rehabilitation Act of 1973 affords parents the right to have their child take part in, and receive benefits from public education programs without discrimination because of his/her disabling conditions.
 The International Charter School is committed to the fair and equitable treatment of all disabled persons and shall provide reasonable accommodations to ensure that they are not excluded from school programs.

 504 plans aren’t part of special education.
 So, unlike IEPs, they typically don’t provide individualized instruction.
 But a central purpose of 504 plans is to give students with disabilities access to the same education their classmates are getting.

-Families can contact ICS Director Julie Nora to learn more about the 504 Plan process.
+Families can contact Katie Nerstheimer, Director of Special Education, to learn more about the 504 Plan process.